 Permaculture is the planned design of agriculturally productive systems that have the characteristics of a natural ecosystem.
 Tree guild permaculture takes the concept one step further by utilizing the tree as the main anchor and adding elements into the areas that produce food and creates a stable environment.

 You don’t have to be a professional landscaper to delve into fruit tree guild design.
 It does, however, take some research and a concerted plan for the successive plantings.
 Start with a vigorous, producing fruit tree and work your way down from there.
 Tree guild permaculture is a perfect melding of plants that work together to sustain the area and provide a productive space.
 The whole goal is to create a unity of plants with individual beneficial attributes and uses.

 Types of Fruit Tree Guild Plants

 As you consciously plan your garden under a fruit tree, take into consideration the attributes you need from each species.
 Every plant should give something to the area and help sustain the entire concept.
-These plants will provide nitrogen fixing, fertilization and pollination optimization, pest prevention, diverse food crops and help retain moisture and control weeds.
-That might seem like a lot to ask for from a handful of plants, but careful reflection on the options available to you will help whittle down the most beneficial specimens.
+These plants will provide nitrogen-fixing, fertilization and pollination optimization, pest prevention, diverse food crops, and help retain moisture and control weeds.
+That might seem like a lot to ask for from a handful of plants, but a careful reflection on the options available to you will help whittle down the most beneficial specimens.

 You will need understory plants that enhance the growth space under the larger centerpiece tree.
 These might be smaller fruit or nut trees.
 Next, you need nitrogen-fixing plants in the legume family to enhance soil fertility.
-And, finally, select groundcovers and pest preventers such as herbs.
+Finally, select groundcovers and pest preventers such as herbs.

 How to Plant a Tree Guild